Sunday, August 10, 2025

 Why I sometimes ask for more information:

 Often times I ask guardians for additional information about their questions before a session with their pet.
 It isn't because I am not good at communicating with animals. :-) The reason I do this is so that I can communicate more specifically with their pet.
 For instance, a guardian may have a question like "Do you like your pet sitter?"
 I will ask the guardian why they are asking, as it is helpful for me to know what they are seeing/sensing that inspired the question.
 Is their pet acting strangely before the pet sitter comes? or afterwards?
 Does the guardian have concerns about the pet sitter?
 If so, what are those concerns?
-I am able to then use that information to more quickly address the guardian's question.
+I am able to then use that information to more quickly address the guardian's question and get clearer information from their pet.

 Are you ready for a session?
 Have questions?